What Are the Warning Signs of Diabetes?

 People whose blood sugar levels are high tend to experience a lot of fatigue and feel sluggish.
 And if they’re getting up often in the night to urinate, it’s likely that their body won’t be able to recover sufficiently from the efforts of the day.

-Other symptoms of high blood sugar include:
+Other symptoms of high blood sugar and potential signs of diabetes include: